 Trees in conservation areas are protected.
 Without our written consent you may not:

-- cut down trees
+- prune or cut down trees

 - top or lop trees

 - uproot or cut roots

 - cause wilful damage or destruction